$4$-manifolds with boundary and fundamental group $\mathbb{Z}$: Equivariant linking and longitudes

-\begin{remark} Assume $H_1(X;\Z[t^{\pm 1}])$ is finitely generated.
-In this case, the \emph{Alexander polynomial} of $X$, denoted $\Delta_X$ is the order of the \emph{Alexander module} $H_1(X;\Z[t^{\pm 1}])$.
-While we refer to Remark~\ref{rem:AlexPoly} below for some recollections on orders of modules, here we simply note that $\Delta_X$ is a Laurent polynomial that is well defined up to multiplication by $\pm t^k$ with $k \in \Z$ and that if~$X=M_K$ is the $0$-framed surgery along a knot~$K$, then $\Delta_X$ is the Alexander polynomial of $K$. \end{remark}
+\begin{remark} The \emph{Alexander polynomial} of $X$, denoted $\Delta_X$ is the order of the \emph{Alexander module}~$H_1(X;\Z[t^{\pm 1}])$.
+While we refer to Remark~\ref{rem:AlexPoly} below for some recollections on orders of modules, here we simply note that $\Delta_X$ is a Laurent polynomial that is well defined up to multiplication by~$\pm t^k$ with~$k \in \Z$ and that if~$X=M_K$ is the $0$-framed surgery along a knot~$K$, then $\Delta_X$ is the Alexander polynomial of $K$. \end{remark}

 Next, we move on to equivariant intersections in covering spaces.

 \begin{definition} Let~$M$ be an~$n$-manifold (with possibly nonempty boundary) with an epimorphism~$\pi_1(M)\twoheadrightarrow \Z$.
 For a~$k$-dimensional closed submanifold ~$A \subset M^\infty$ and an~$(n-k)$-dimensional closed submanifold~$A' \subset M^\infty$ such that $A$ and $t^jA'$ intersect transversely for all $j \in \Z$, we define the \emph{equivariant intersection}~$A\cdot_{\infty,M}A' \in \Z[t^{\pm1} ]$ as